weszuidema/Assignment_03/README.md

   be a better way of drawing the bootstrapped samples?
 Try to implement it, and compare the differences.
 </div>

-### F-test example
+## F-test example

 TODO: Fix this

-An $F$-test tests the null hypthosis that several coefficients in the regression are all 0 vs. the alternative that at least one of the coefficients is non-zero.
+An $F$-test tests the null hypothesis that several coefficients in the regression are all 0 vs. the alternative that at least one of the coefficients is non-zero.

 $$